Last Updated on June 22, 2023 by Chef Mireille

 - Juice from 2 limes

-- Add lime juice and blend well.
+- Add lime juice and olive and blend well.

 SHARE THIS DELICIOUS RECIPE WITH YOUR FOODIE FRIENDS